redhat-openstack/website/source/uncategorized/deploying-an-rdo-undercloud-with-instack.html.md

         ssh-keygen -t rsa -N '' -C virtual-power-key -f virtual-power-key ssh-copy-id -i virtual-power-key.pub stack@192.168.122.1

+To verify this worked just run "ssh -i virtual-power-key stack@192.168.122.1" from the instack virtual machine and you should be logged back into the virt host without receiving a password prompt.

 ## Installing the Undercloud with Instack

 1. Make sure you are logged in, as a non-root user, to the node you want to install the undercloud on.
 For a virt setup this will be a VM called "instack", for a bare metal setup this will be the host you selected while preparing the environment.